Amit Tiwari (air marshal): Career

 Amit was commissioned in the Indian Air Force as a fighter pilot in June 1982.
 He is a qualified flight instructor, and has a flying experience of over 3500 hours on various fighter aircraft.

 In his career, he has held several positions including team leader of Surya Kiran aerobatic squadron, station commander of a forward base, air attache at Indian embassy in Afghanistan, as well as air defence commander and senior officer-in-charge of administration at an operational command.
 His other appointments include assistant chief of air staff (training) at air headquarters and commandant air force academy.

 Prior to his appointment as AOC-in-C, Southern Air command, Amit served as Air Officer in charge of Personnel at air headquarters, VayuSena Bhawan in New Delhi.

 Honours and decorations

 During his career, Amit has been awarded the VayuSena Medal (VM) and the Ati Vishisht Seva Medal (AVSM) and the Param Vishisht Seva Medal in 2021 for his service.

 Personal life

-Amit is married to Poonam Tiwari, who took over as President, Air Force Wives Welfare Association (Regional).
+Amit is married to Poonam Tiwari.